aaflakiyan/DHVS/README.md

 # DHVS + Tracker
- This repository contains an implementation of visual servoing designed for compatibility with diverse robot types.
+ This repository contains an implementation of visual servoing designed for compatibility with diverse robot types through ROS.
 Moreover, the tracker package is implemented to track modules and bolts.

 ![agilus](https://github.com/aaflakiyan/HDVS/assets/48828461/d63e1d04-7f5c-4fc8-a9a7-5cfc2962b8d4)